BSC-ES/providentia/docs/source/Colocation.md

 ## Spatial colocation

-When loading more than one species we may want to ensure that the stations that we have in our network/s measure all the species that we have selected.
+When loading more than one species we may want to ensure that the stations  measure all the species that we have selected.
 To do this, we need to activate spatial colocation.

 After activating spatial colocation, any stations that do not contain